Your Guide to Diabetes: Type 1 and Type 2

 - broth or bouillon

-Your health care provider may say you should call right away if
+Your doctor may ask that you call right away if

 - your blood glucose levels are above 240 even though you’ve taken your diabetes medicines

 - your urine or blood ketone levels are above normal

 - you vomit more than once

 - you have diarrhea for more than 6 hours

 - you can’t think clearly or you feel more drowsy than usual